oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/examples/compute-block-volume/README.md

 For INSTANCE-1:
 - The instance is based on "VM.Standard.E4.Flex" shape, as defined by the *shape* attribute.
-- The instance is based on the "Oracle Linux 7 STIG" Marketplace image published by "Oracle Linux", as defined by *image.name* and *image.publisher_name* attributes.
+- The instance is based on the "Oracle Linux 7 STIG" Marketplace image published by "Oracle Linux", as defined by *marketplace_image.name* attribute.
 Use the [markeplace-images module](../../../marketplace-images/) to find Marketplace images information based on a search filter.
 - The instance will **not** have the boot volume preserved on termination, as defined by *boot_volume.preserve_on_instance_deletion* attribute.
 - The instance boot volume is set to be backed up per Oracle-managed *bronze* backup policy (enforced by the module by default).
 - The instance has only default Cloud Agent plugins (management and monitoring) enabled, as *cloud_agent.plugins* attribute is undefined.

 For INSTANCE-2:
 - The instance is based on "VM.Standard.E4.Flex" shape, as defined by the *shape* attribute.
-- The instance is based on the "Oracle-Linux-8.8-2023.08.31-0" image published, as defined by *image.id* attributes.
+- The instance is based on the "Oracle-Linux-8.10-2024.08.29-0" platform image, as defined by *platform_image.name* attribute.
 Use the [platform-images module](../../../platform-images/) to obtain platform images information based on a search filter.
 - The instance will have the boot volume preserved on termination, as defined by *boot_volume.preserve_on_instance_deletion* attribute.
 - The instance boot volume is set to be backed up per Oracle-managed *silver* backup policy, as defined by *boot_volume.backup_policy* attribute.
 - The instance has in-transit encryption enabled, as defined by *encryption.encrypt_in_transit_on_instance_create* attribute.